On the local well-posedness of randomly forced reaction-diffusion equations with $L^2$ initial data and a superlinear reaction term: Introduction

 Throughout this paper, we write $\|X\|_p = \E(|X|^p)^{1/p}$ for all $p\ge1$ and $X\in L^p(\Omega)$.
 For every space-time function $f:(0\,,\infty)\times\R\to\R$, $\lip(f)$ denotes the optimal Lipschitz constant of the spatial variable of $f$ uniformly in time; that is,

 If $f$ depends only on the spatial variable $x$, then $\lip(f)$ still makes sense, since we can (and will) tacitly extend $f$ to a space-time function as follows $f(t\,,x) = f(x)$.
+Thus, for fixed $t>0$, we write $\lip(f(t))$ for the Lipschitz constant of the map $x \mapsto f(t\,,x)$.
 We denote by $\lip(\mathbb{X})$ the collection of real-valued, globally Lipschitz functions on any subset $\mathbb{X}$ of a Euclidean space.

 Throughout this paper, we extend the last part of Definition \ref{def:L^2_loc} by setting

 Moreover, $\log$ denotes the natural logarithm, and $\log_+(a)=\log(a+\e)$ for all $a\ge0$.